-Each Track will coordinate, in addition to other requirements, a senior project appropriate to the needs of the student.
-Every Honors Program student will enroll in an independent study or other appropriate senior course with a professor of their choosing to complete a senior project.
+Seniors may elect to complete a senior project.
+Student will enroll in an independent study or other appropriate senior course with a professor of their choosing to complete a senior project.
 This should be done in their last year of coursework.
 The Honors Senior Project can take the form of research project, a significant piece of writing, a creative project, or some other project deemed appropriate for their field.
-The student’s major professor will coordinate with the Honors Track Director.
-Projects will be part of an Honors Track Colloquium to be organized by the Honors Track Student Organization in consultation with the Honors Track Director.
+The student’s major professor will coordinate with the Honors Director.
+Projects will be part of an Honors Colloquium to be organized by the Honors Student Organization in consultation with the Honors Director.

 IV.
 Proposed Progress through Honors Program